Summer School: State of the Sky, collaboration with Luke Stettner

 Mattress Factory, Pittsburgh, Pennsylvania

-Summer School: State of the Sky was an experimental education program that took place within the State of the Sky exhibition at the Mattress Factory’s 516 Sampsonia Way building in Pittsburgh, Pennsylvania.
-The twelve-week program ran from June 14 to August 26, 2025, and invited a diverse cohort of twelve participants—comprising both artists and non-artists selected through an open call.
-Offered at a minimal cost of $100.00, the curriculum provided interdisciplinary approaches to critical resistance through contemporary arts practice.
+Summer School: State of the Sky was an experimental education program held within the State of the Sky exhibition at the Mattress Factory in Pittsburgh, PA.
+The twelve-week program invited a diverse cohort of twelve participants — artists and non-artists alike, selected through an open call — and offered interdisciplinary approaches to critical resistance through arts practice, at a minimal cost of $100.00.

 The program focused on the "document" as a tool to reimagine and challenge dominant narratives.
 Participants explored archival materials sourced from libraries, museums, and personal collections, engaging in the creative translation of newspapers, photographs, and data.
 Ultimately, the program investigated ways to "un-archive" and recirculate marginalized, contested, and unknown histories through a collective act of historical reclamation.